BMC Part Sixteen: The Business Model Environment

 Let’s look at each of them in more detail…

-I heard someone once say the Scottie Pippen would have been the best basketball player in the world – were it not for the fact that Michael Jordan existed at the same time.
+They say Scottie Pippen would have been the best basketball player in the world – except Michael Jordan played at the same time.

 As entrepreneurs, we need to be aware of our competitors – not so that we can control them, but so that we avoid engaging in a losing battle.